roomacarthur/pcr/README.md

 - jQuery
 - Heroku

-When working on pyhton projects I work within a virtual env and track all my packages in a requirements.txt file.
+When working on python projects I work within a virtual env and track all my packages in a requirements.txt file.

 Below is a list of all the python packages used for PCR and there version types.:
 - asgiref==3.5.0